DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 * The vampire spawn and wights have dug pit traps just past both doors leading into the warehouse.
 * The warehouse office’s door is trapped with tripwires; if triggered, the tripwires activate snare traps tied to the warehouse’s central pulley mechanism.
 ## T5c.
 Arasek Stockyard
-This area is largely as described in <span class="citation">N5.
-Arasek Stockyard (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N5ArasekStockyard">N5.
+Arasek Stockyard</a> (p.
 115)</span>.
-The stockyard’s warehouse, which is forty feet long, sixty feet wide, and twenty feet tall, stands directly to the left of <span class="citation">N6.
-Coffin Maker’s Shop (p.
+The stockyard’s warehouse, which is forty feet long, sixty feet wide, and twenty feet tall, stands directly to the left of <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N6CoffinMakersShop">N6.
+Coffin Maker’s Shop</a> (p.
 116)</span>.
 It has the following features:

 * **Front Doors.** A set of tall double wooden doors at the front.
 An iron chain (AC 19, 10 hit points, and immunity to poison, psychic, and piercing damage) is tied and padlocked around the doors from the inside.
 In addition, wires tied to either door are connected to bells on the left and right side of the doors, which ring if the doors are opened.
 (A successful DC 10 Intelligence (Investigation) check reveals the bells, which can be disabled with a successful DC 12 Dexterity (Thieves’ Tools) check.)
 * **Back Door.** A single wooden door at the back.
 The door is locked, requiring a successful DC 15 Dexterity (Thieves’ Tools) check to open.
 In addition, a wire tied to the door is connected to a bell just above the doors, which rings if the door is opened.
 (A successful DC 10 Intelligence (Investigation) check reveals the bell, which can be disabled with a successful DC 12 Dexterity (Thieves’ Tools) check.)